StewartLynch/FullScreenModal_GitHub/README.md

 https://www.youtube.com/watch?v=514A7yzznJE&t=579s

 If you don't already subscribe, you should.
-Great stu
+Great stuff

 To present a fullscreen modal,